cniweb/ant-contrib/docs/verifydesign.md

 For example, if there are three packages in one source tree

--   biz.xsoftware.presentation
+-   `biz.xsoftware.presentation`
--   biz.xsoftware.business
+-   `biz.xsoftware.business`
--   biz.xsoftware.dataaccess
+-   `biz.xsoftware.dataaccess`

-and naturally presentation should only depend on business package, and business should depend on dataaccess.
-If you define your design this way and it is violated the build will fail when the verifydesign ant task is called.
-For example, if I created a class in biz.xsoftware.presentation and that class depended on a class in biz.xsoftware.dataaccess, the build would fail.
+and naturally `presentation` should only depend on `business` package, and business should depend on `dataaccess`.
+If you define your design this way and it is violated the build will fail when the `<verifydesign>` ant task is called.
+For example, if I created a class in `biz.xsoftware.presentation` and that class depended on a class in `biz.xsoftware.dataaccess`, the build would fail.
 This ensures the design actually follows what is documented(to some degree at least).
 This is especially nice with automated builds

 ### Getting Started